patatetom/jop/README.md

 - Open the HTML file with your favorite code editor
 - In the `language` section of the `script` section, copy and paste the existing `fr(){…}` function
 - Rename the new function with the two letters of the desired language
-- Translate the few character strings present in the new function
+- Translate the few `"character strings"` present in the new function
 - Save changes
 - Reload the HTML file from your favorite browser